View the auIGF 2026 program

 • .au Domain Administration (auDA) - Technical Community / Secretariat

-• Australian Government Department of Infrastructure, Transport, Regional Development, Communications and the Arts - Government
+• Australian Government Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts - Government

 • Identity Digital Australia - Technical Community